dhj03/stroams/backend/README.md

 For the workspace, `num_msgs` is the number of messages that exist at the current time, and should decrease when messages are removed. `num_channels` will never decrease as there is no way to remove channels, and `num_dms` will only decrease when `dm/remove` is called.

-In addition to keeping track of these metrics, you are required to implement two new endpoints, `user/stats` and `users/stats`.
+In addition to keeping track of these metrics, there are also two other endpoints, `user/stats` and `users/stats`.

 ### 13. Reacts